-People from around the world visit vineyards in Canada, France and Napa Valley to taste the finest wines paired with delectable hors d’oeuvre and beautiful landscapes.
+People from around the world visit vineyards in Canada, France and Napa Valley in California to taste the finest wines paired with delectable hors d’oeuvre and beautiful landscapes.

 Germany’s Oktoberfest brings millions of people to Munich each year for a two and a half week celebration of beer.

 As recreational use of marijuana becomes legal in more and more places, similar events and venues are popping up that revolve around marijuana rather than alcohol and other delicacies.

 In this stoner travel guide, we’re going to talk about cannabis/weed tourism and different types of excursions for the best 420 vacations.